with

 So if I know this effect is going to happen, I can use it to my advantage to pull resin into the wood cells.
 It makes sense that if the wood cells are pulling resin in, that I'll get a stronger bond too.

-On the glass wet-out using these techniques I find any air bubbles created by rolling on resin will dissipate.
+During the glass wet-out, using these techniques, I find any air bubbles created by rolling on resin will dissipate.

 Shop Temperature